mia-platform/documentation/docs/business_suite/microlc/core_configuration.md

 - _type_: string;
 - _required_: `false`;
-- _description_: the location on the page in which the menu is located;
+- _description_: the location on the page in which the menu will be rendered;
 - _default_: `sideBar`;
 - _accepted values_: [`sideBar`, `topBar`, `fixedSideBar`].